 Inequalities are a persistent challenge in Czechia's education and training system.
 Educational outcomes continue to be strongly influenced by socio-economic background and the geographical location of schools (see 'Islands of educational failure' (112).
 Students from households facing housing affordability challenges and foreclosures (see Annex 14) have a significantly higher risk of grade repetition and school dropout.
-This is particularly the case in the Karlovy Vary and Ústí nad Labern regions (113) (see Annex 17).
+This is particularly the case in the Karlovy Vary and Ústí nad Labem regions (113) (see Annex 17).
 Czechia scores high on the PISA (Programme for International Student Assessment) isolation index, measured among 15-year-olds, indicating that disadvantaged and low-performing students tend to concentrate in certain schools.
-Despite the abolishment of special schools, pupils with a Roma background still do not have equal access to education: segregation continues in quality mainstream schools, mainly in the regions with significant population of Roma, for example Ostrava and Brno ().
-Moreover, frequent misdiagnoses of learning disabilities and the lack of societal consensus on the benefits of inclusive education hinder progress.
-Czechia has also launched a project to provide comprehensive support to disadvantaged schools and pupils, with help from the Recovery and Resilience Facility (RRF).
+Despite the abolishment of special schools, pupils with a Roma background still do not have equal access to education: segregation continues in mainstream schools, mainly in the regions with significant population of Roma, for example Ostrava and Brno (114).
+Moreover, misdiagnoses of learning disabilities and the lack of societal consensus on the benefits of inclusive education hinder progress.
+Czechia has also launched a project to provide comprehensive support to disadvantaged schools and pupils, with help from the Recovery and Resilience Facility

 Czechia aims to address capacity shortages in early childhood education and care (ECEC).
 In 2021, the participation rate of children in ECEC was among the lowest in the EU at 85.8% (EU: 93%).
 Introducing mandatory preschool education from the age of 5 has improved access among the disadvantaged.
-The amendment to the Children's Groups Act aims to ensure stable funding and Graph A15.1: Isolation index of disadvantaged students and low-achieving students, PISA 2018 quality affordable childcare from 6 months to compulsory schooling age.
-The national recovery and resilience plan envisages the expansion of childcare capacities by 40% by 2025.
-New facilities are also financed via Cohesion Policy funding (see Annex 14).
-Reliable forecasts to ensure enough capacity in the municipalities in need and a well-qualified staff will be essential to accompany investments in infrastructure.
+The amendment to the Children's Groups Act aims to ensure stable funding and

+(RRF).